vans163/websocket2-drafts/websocket2-over-http2.md

 A client handshake request may look like:

 ~~~
+:method: CONNECT
+:scheme: wss
 :authority: example.org
-:method: GET
 :path: /ws2
-websocket2-version: 1
+sec-ws2-version: 1
-websocket2-compression: lz4=1-9; deflate=8-15;
+sec-ws2-compression: lz4=1-9; deflate=8-15;
 ~~~

 ## Server Handshake Reply

-The server MUST send a status 200 when accepting the peer or it MUST send a status 501 when rejecting the peer.
-END_STREAM on the HTTP/2 Data frame MUST only be set in the case of rejection.
+END_STREAM on the HTTP/2 Header frame MUST only be set in the case of rejection.

-The server MUST send ONLY ONE of the advertised compression methods or exclude the websocket2-compression header from the reply, signaling that no compression will be used.
+The server MUST send ONLY ONE of the advertised compression methods or exclude the sec-ws2-compression header from the response, signaling that no compression will be used.

-If the handshake resulted in an error on the server, the server MUST include the websocket2-error header in the reply with an outlined error reason.
+The server MUST include the sec-ws2-error header in the reply with an outlined error reason.

-A server handshake reply may look like:
+A successful server handshake reply may look like:
 ~~~
 :status: 200
-websocket2-compression: lz4=1;
+sec-ws2-compression: lz4=1;
+sec-ws2-error: success
 ~~~
 This signals that the server chose to use lz4 with a compression level of 1.
 Now both the client and server MUST use only this compression method.